lightning/bolts/07-routing-gossip.md

 The creating node MUST set `signature` to the signature of the double-SHA256 of the entire remaining packet after `signature` using its own `node-id`.

-The creating node MUST set `channel-id` to match those in the already-sent `channel_announcement` message, and MUST set the least-significant bit of `flags` to 0 if the creating node is `node-id-1` in that message, otherwise 1.
+The creating node MUST set `short-channel-id` to match those in the already-sent `channel_announcement` message, and MUST set the least-significant bit of `flags` to 0 if the creating node is `node-id-1` in that message, otherwise 1.
 It MUST set other bits of `flags` to zero.

 The creating node MUST set `timestamp` to greater than zero, and MUST set it to greater than any previously-sent `channel_update` for this channel.